grantgasser/Alzheimers-Prediction/README.md

 ### Treatment
 There is no medication that stops or reverses the progression of AD.
 There are two types of drugs that attempt to treat the cognitive symptoms:
-* Acetylcholinesterase inhibitors that work to prevent the breakdown of acetylcholine, a neuorotransmitter critical in memory and cognition.
+* Acetylcholinesterase Inhibitors that work to prevent the breakdown of acetylcholine, a neuorotransmitter critical in memory and cognition.
 * Memantine (Namenda), which works to inhibit NMDA receptors in the brain.
 These medications can slightly slow down the progression of the disease.